 (Don’t worry…Irrational anger and jealousy towards fictional superheroes is going on my “List of things I should tell my therapist.”)

 When I quick smoking back in 2003 I remember reading a pamphlet (remember those?) that said to do ANYTHING you had to do for the first three days.
 Eat, sleep, cry…whatever you needed to get through those first three days.
-Don’t worry about being healthy or active or productive, just get the toughest part of the physical addiction beat and THEN get back to trying to live.
+Don’t worry about being healthy or active or productive, just get the toughest part of the physical heroin addiction beat and THEN get back to trying to live.
+This time around was almost as bad as last time when we dealt with the cocaine addiction, but thankfully we kicked stimulants aside.

 That’s what I feel like March has been this year.
 I’ve just been struggling the whole month to keep my head above water.
 March is always terrible but this year it was incredibly hard and I just have to get through today and then maybe tomorrow I’ll finally feel better.
 Today, the anniversary of his death, is the last bad day and then I really need to try to clean myself off and rejoin the living again.